 ***See Rule # 16 for details of the regulations on the Certification Forms.

-11. Project Registration, Once students complete the Scientific Review Committee (SRC) Initial Screening and any needed Project Pre-Approval/Certification forms, they then can move to the Project Registration section to complete their registration for the 2021 OCSEF.
+11. Project Registration, once students complete the Scientific Review Committee (SRC) Initial Screening and any needed Project Pre-Approval/Certification forms, they then can move to the Project Registration section to complete their registration for the 2021 OCSEF.
 Registration must be completed by the deadline of March 1.

 Project components must be uploaded to the OCSEF student Project Registration site.
 These include a maximum 3 minute video about the project, a project summary report, a display board or components of the display board, and key pages from the log book.
 Reference: OCSEF website/How to do a science fair project.
 Detailed instructions for uploading projects are on the Registration site.